 While any medical treatment involves some degree of risk, in the case of vaccinations, the benefits far outweigh any potential side effects.
 Adverse reactions are rare and usually mild and short-term when they do occur.

-Which vaccines should your pet have?
+Which vaccines should your dogs and cats have?
 “Core” vaccines are those recommended—and possibly mandated by law—for most pets.

 Core vaccines include: